rollkit/docs/tutorials/wordle.md

-This tutorial guide will go over building a cosmos-sdk app for Rollkit, the Sovereign-Rollup implementation of Tendermint, for the popular game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+This tutorial guide will go over building a cosmos-sdk app for Rollkit, the Sovereign-Rollup implementation of CometBFT, for the popular game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 This tutorial will go over how to setup Rollkit in the Ignite CLI and use it to build the game.